nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 Suppose you want to create an object whose property values must be numbers.
 That means every new property added to the object must be validated and an error thrown if the value is not a number.
 To accomplish this, you must define a `set` trap that overrides the default behavior of setting a value.
 The `set` trap receives four arguments:

-1. `trapTarget` - the object that will receive the property (usually the proxy's target)
+1. `trapTarget` - the object that will receive the property (the proxy's target)
 1. `key` - the property key (string or symbol) to write to
 1. `value` - the value being written to the property
 1. `receiver` - the object on which the operation took place (usually the proxy)